ktanigawa/JQuery_Demo_Tree_Traversal/README.md

 ###Step 1: find();
 The .find() method allows us to find all the **`descendants`** of specified element in the DOM tree.
+Simply add a extra class called **`highlife`** to the specified target using the addClass method s\at the end of the `find()` method.
+An Example will be shown in the live coding on 2/23/15.
+EVeryone else good luck

 1. Use the Jquery method **`find()`** to look for all the **`li`** children of Div class **`row`**.
 2. Then finish the pre-coded click event to change background color to green on all the **`**li**`** children in the Div class **`**row**`**.

 ###Step 2: siblings();
 The .siblings() method allows us to find all the **`**siblings**`** of a specified element in the DOM tree.
+Simply add a extra class called **`gravire`** to the specified target using the addClass method s\at the end of the `find()` method.
+An Example will be shown in the live coding on 2/23/15.
+Everyone else good luck

 1. Use the JQuery method **`siblings()`** to find all of the siblings of **`li.fall`** .
 2. Then finish the pre-coded click event to change the background color of each of the siblings to red.